-- 4.4 This surrounds grade 2 to the east and north east of the site.
-Soils in this area have a slightly reduced capacity for soil water storage compared with that in grade 2.
-This is due to a combination of factors including higher stone volumes, a reduced depth of soil over gravel and a greater proportion of less water retentive loamy sand and sand textures in the upper profile.
-The land is consequently limited by moderate droughtiness imperfections.
-Flexibility of cropping remains high, but yields are generally lower, and also likely to be more variable than in land graded 2. - 4.5 Although individual profiles of better and/or poorer grades were noted within each mapping unit, they occurred too randomly or inextensively to permit separate delineation at the scale shown.
+- 4.7 This is mapped extensively towards the western end of the site.
+In contrast to land in the east, topsoils within this area are non organic.
+In general terms profiles are slightly stony and comprise sandy loam topsoils over interbedded sandy loam, loamy sand, sand and clay subsoils, which overlie the gravel deposit below the depths of 95-100 cm.
+Land in this grade has a reduced capacity for soil water storage compared with that graded 2.
+This is due to a greater depth of less water retentive loamy sand and sand textures in the subsoil together with reduced levels of organic matter within the topsoil, compared with land in the east.
+The land is consequently subject to moderate droughtiness imperfections.
+Flexibility of cropping remains high, but yields are generally lower, and also likely to be more variable than in land graded 2. - 4.8 Although individual profiles of better and/or poorer grades were noted within each mapping unit, they occurred too randomly or inextensively to permit separate delineation at the scale shown.